Senior Healthcare Assistant

 Paid breaks, DBS & company benefits

-Parkfield Grange, a luxurious 80 bedded residential and dementia care home in Stourbridge.
+Eden Court is a deluxe Retirement Village, located in Battersea SW11, boasting 28 luxury independent apartments and 71 bedded nursing, residential and dementia care home.

-We are looking for enthusiastic, passionate and reliable Senior Day Carers to be part of the new care team looking after our residential and dementia residents.
+We are looking for enthusiastic, passionate and reliable Senior Healthcare Assistants to be part of our care team looking after our residential and dementia residents.

 Our team members must have a real passion for care and want to work as part of a close-knit team supporting each other, and wanting to promote choice, individuality and independence to our residents at all times.